What Vim Can Do

 an article about it.

-Other websites including Web Hosting Prof and Web Hosting Buddy have written articles about Vim and its use in development.
-You can read those articles here and here.
+Other websites like Dotcom Monitor and Web Hosting Buddy have written articles about Vim and its use in development.
+You can read it

 Vim is also championed by a variety of tech companies who use it in developing web applications including Load View Testing.